Welcome to Class 4

 As you can see, Class Four is a busy but exciting place, and it has not been possible to mention all that we do!
 Therefore, if you require any further information, please do make contact with us via the school office, or pop into school and see Miss Wills.

 Thank you for your interest in our class.

 Homework handed in

-Parents of Year 6 pupils have the option of requesting an additional SATs-linked homework resource containing tasks and an answer pack.
+Parents of Year 6 pupils have the option of requesting (via a letter also issued in the homework folder on Friday 9th September) an additional SATs-linked homework resource containing tasks and an answer pack.
 This is not compulsory, and in the interest of being both "environmentally friendly" and "budget-conscious," will only be issued to those who specifically request it.